Why are Citations Important in a Research Paper?

 1. In-Text Citations:

-For a Book: (Author's Last Name Page Number) - (Smith 45) - This is used when paraphrasing or referring to a general idea from the entire book. |
+(Simon 45) - Used when paraphrasing or referring to a general idea from the entire book. - Example for a Journal Article:

 2. Works Cited Entry:

 - Format for a book: Author's Last Name, First Name.
 Title of Book.
 Publisher, Publication Year.
+For instance,

 - Format for a journal article: Author's Last Name, First Name.
 "Title of Article."
 Title of Journal, vol. number, no. number, Year, pages.
+For example;

 For a Journal Article: Jones, Mary.
 "Title of Article."
 Title of Journal, vol. number, no. number, Year, pages. |